-Found in only 10 southeastern U.S. states, American alligators play an integral role in strengthening wetland ecosystems by keeping aquatic animal populations balanced and creating habitat for fish and wildlife.
+Found mainly in the Southeastern U.S., American alligators play an integral role in strengthening wetland ecosystems by keeping aquatic animal populations balanced and creating habitat for fish and wildlife.
 Alligators dig "gator holes" that hold water when wetlands dry, allowing numerous types of animals to survive, making alligators a "keystone species."